arjunvarmar/arjun-academic/index.md

 Hello, and welcome to my homepage!

-I am a postdoctoral researcher, working at the [Feugmo research group](https://uwaterloo.ca/feugmo-research-group/) in the department of Chemistry at University of Waterloo.
+I am a postdoctoral researcher, working with [Prof. Conrard Feugmo](https://uwaterloo.ca/chemistry/profile/cgtetsas) at the [Feugmo research group](https://uwaterloo.ca/feugmo-research-group/) in the department of Chemistry at University of Waterloo.
 Here, we are trying to develop phase field crystal (PFC) models for multi-component systems with an aim of studying refractory high entropy alloys that might have potential nuclear applications.
 In addition, we are also trying to come up with a phase field model for corrosion, informed by